Menu

 Types of Joint Custody

-In the UK, joint custody can be divided into two main types:
+In England and Wales, joint custody can take two main forms:

 Benefits of Joint Custody